 The service is entering its second year and previously the Community Navigator Service (managed by Healthwatch Merton) helped inform and shape the concept of social prescribing.
 The following reports and short film give an insight into how it has worked over the last few years:

-- East Merton Social Prescribing Report
+- East Merton Social Prescribing report

-- Community Navigation Service Evaluation
+- Community Navigation Service evaluation

-- Merton Social Prescribing Patient Video
+- Merton Social Prescribing patient video

-- Merton Social Prescribing GP Video
+- Merton Social Prescribing GP and partner video